GabriRDiaz/GermanTr/README.md

 ## Overview

-The **Text Translator** Chrome extension allows users to quickly translate selected text and view the translation in a small popup box.
+The **Text Translator** Browser extension allows users to quickly translate selected text and view the translation in a small popup box.
 With support for multiple languages, this extension helps you instantly translate any piece of text on the web.

 ### Features:
 - **Context Menu**: Right-click on any selected text to quickly translate it.